ofili/Data-Warehouse/README.md

 * etl.py script loads data into staging tables, then inserts data into fact and dimension tables from staging tables.

-* main.py script is the main script that calls all function in the create_tables.py and etl.py scripts

 * dwh.cfg contains configurations infomation for Redshift database.

 * redshift_setup.py sets up the redshift cluster and creates an IAM role for redshift to access other AWS services.